-Wheels are nicely executed.
+The wheels are nicely executed.
 I haven’t seen them on any other photos of the car to the period so I’m not sure if accuracy is captured 100%.
-But execution is nice, and finding something outside the “norm” wheel wise is refreshing to say the least.
+But the execution is nice, and finding something outside the “norm” wheel wise is refreshing, to say the least.
 Camber is an issue with the model as the photos will show, the front driver side being the worst.
-Not sure if this was a manufacturing issue or an issue presenting it self due to age.
-The example here was brand new is a box, which in packaging the wheels are elevated from touching the ground.
+Not sure if this was a manufacturing issue or an issue presenting itself due to age.
+The example here was brand new in a box, which in packaging the wheels are elevated from touching the ground.

 The motor was a big surprise, the detail here was much better than I anticipated.
-Lot’s of eye candy here, the detail on the cooling fan, chrome, and various painted bits added a great deal of realism to the model.
+Lots of eye candy here, the detail on the cooling fan, chrome, and various painted bits added a great deal of realism to the model.
 Flip the model over and you’ll be dually impressed with the amount of detail the undercarriage has to offer.
-Painted block and drive shaft are a nice plus.
+The painted block and driveshaft are a nice plus.
 Also the suspension bits front and rear are a welcomed plus at this price point.
 Well done Exoto!

-As with the motor the interior was another surprise, lots of finer detail here and well executed on all levels.
-Material look of quality; the chrome work was executed with precision, and I love the wooden steering wheel, adds an authentic touch to car, which rounds off the total package.
+As with the motor, the interior was another surprise, lots of finer detail here and well-executed on all levels.
+The material look of quality; the chrome work was executed with precision, and I love the wooden steering wheel, which adds an authentic touch to the car, which rounds off the total package.
 You will notice the dog-leg hinges, again attributed to the age of release.
 Doesn’t really bug me much but I do know some collectors can’t see past this.